 If you don’t have a bit sizer then you can use something like a piece of string or wooden dowel as a guide.
 Simply put it in your horse’s mouth and use a pen to mark either side of his mouth and then measure that.

-Alternatively, if you’re intending to measure a lot of horse’s then you might want to consider investing in a set of calipers.
-These are quite expensive allow but you to quickly measure any horse by opening the arms and placing them either side of your horse’s mouth.
+Alternatively, if you’re intending to measure a lot of horses then you might want to consider investing in a set of calipers.
+These are quite expensive allow but you to quickly measure any horse by opening the arms and placing them on either side of your horse’s mouth.

 While it’s important to have the correct sized bit you might not be able to find the exact right size for your horse.
-If this is the case though don’t worry, its better to go for a bit that is slightly too big and then use bit guards (or cheek guards).
-These rubber guards are soft, flexible disks that fit on the end of the mouthpiece and are designed to act as stoppers to prevent the bit from pinching the horse’s mouth and also to stop the bit can’t be pulled through the horse’s mouth.
+If this is the case though don’t worry, it’s better to go for a bit that is slightly too big and then use bit guards (or cheek guards).
+These rubber guards are soft, flexible disks that fit on the end of the mouthpiece and are designed to act as stoppers to prevent the bit from pinching the horse’s mouth and also to stop the bit from being pulled through the horse’s mouth.

 Do all horse bits have the same mouthpiece?

-On top of the different bars and materials, there’s also a wide selection of mouthpieces too, each with their own uses.
+On top of the different bars and materials, there’s also a wide selection of mouthpieces too, each with its own uses.

 - Jointed – Most mouthpieces are either mullen or jointed which applies to those that comprise of two or more bars.
 The bars can either be single-jointed or double-jointed.